An apprenticeship is a genuine job with an accompanying skills development programme.

 It can include:

-Apprenticeships are about upskilling an individual, and reaching occupational competency takes time and whilst managing off the job learning can present some challenges, many employers and apprentices praise the positive effect off-the-job training has on long term productivity, motivation and engagement.
+Apprenticeships are about upskilling an individual, and reaching occupational competency takes time.
+Whilst managing off the job learning can sometimes present some challenges, many employers and apprentices praise the positive effect off-the-job training has on long term productivity, motivation, engagement and outcomes.

 We are happy to work with employers where necessary to identify off the job learning arrangements that best suit you, your apprentice and your setting.

 Our apprenticeship programme was awarded “Good” in all areas by Ofsted in Autumn 2022.
 Inspectors said Ebor programmes helped apprentices “develop significant and relevant new skills, knowledge and behaviours” and that they feel valued and listened to and grow in confidence and resilience to carry out their roles.

 “Trainers, who are well qualified and highly experienced in the sector deliver lessons that are interesting and thought provoking,” they said.